MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 You can find a sample of **quantum chemistry** in the tutorial [Estimate the resources of a quantum chemistry problem](xref:microsoft.quantum.tutorial.resource-estimator.chemistry), or run the sample in the notebook gallery sample of your [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 This sample represents the first step in the quantum chemistry journey, allowing us to understand in more detail what computational resources would be required to simulate certain quantum mechanical systems.

-### Factoring large numbers

-Because many of today’s classical cryptographic schemes are based on the difficulty of factoring large numbers, estimating the resources required to run Shor’s factoring algorithm is important for assessing the vulnerability of current cryptographic schemes.
-Assuming the fastest quantum hardware operations proposed to date, factoring a 2048-bit integer using Shor’s algorithm would require about 20 minutes on 25,000 perfect, noiseless qubits.
-However, qubits are noisy and must have error correction to enable long computations.
-In the paper [Assessing requirements to scale to practical quantum advantage](https://arxiv.org/abs/2211.07629), the Microsoft Quantum research team estimated the resources needed to factorize a 2048-bit number using the Resource Estimator.

-You can find the sample of **factoring large numbers** in the [Resource estimation sample notebooks](https://github.com/microsoft/Quantum/tree/main/samples/azure-quantum/resource-estimation/estimation-factoring.ipynb).